joekreu/basic_pcp/README.md

 (2)   $PRE & a > 7 * b ! $POST + 2
 ```

+Binding powers smaller than 6 are also considered 'reserved'.
+For example,
+a negative _lbp_ is assigned to the artificial `$END` token (see section 2).
+The benefits of other small 'internal' binding powers become visible in more
+elaborate parsers.
+E.g., the _comma_ can possibly be parsed as an
+_operator_ with small binding powers.

-User defined binding powers should be integers in range `6 to 99`.
+In summary, user defined binding powers should be integers in range `6 to 99`.

 The _lbp_ and _rbp_ values of a specific operator can be equal or differ
 by any number, as long as they are in this range.
 Binding powers of unary
 operators do not have to be greater than the binding powers of infix
-operators.

-The upper bound of the allowed range, i.e., the number 99, results from
-the fake binding powers for unary operators (i.e., the value `100`).
-A lower
-bound is useful as well.
-For example, a negative _lbp_ is assigned to the
-artificial `$END` token (see section 2).
-The benefit of other 'internal'
-binding powers becomes visible in more elaborate parsers.
-For example, the
-_comma_ can possibly be parsed as an _infix operator_ with very small binding
-powers.
+operators in the same expression.

-The parsers return nested lists that represent parse trees;
+The parsers return nested lists that represent parse trees.
-these lists can be formatted as Lisp-like _S-expressions_.
-Parsing
+These lists can be formatted as Lisp-like _S-expressions_.
+E.g., parsing
 `5 + 3 ! * 4` will create the list `[+, 5, [*, [!, 3, $POST], 4]]`,
 or `(+ 5 (* (!
-3 $POST) 4))` as S-expression; omitting the fake operand
+3 $POST) 4))` as S-expression.
+Without the fake operand
-`$POST` this will become `(+ 5 (* (!
+`$POST` this is `(+ 5 (* (!
 3) 4))`.

 ### Goals of this repository